Adam Malik: Early career

 Adam Malik started his involvement in politics in 1930 in Pematangsiantar.
 From the beginning he consciously chose the political field, through his dedication in the struggle to achieve Indonesian independence, and then he also took part in a functional role after independence.
 He would become the Chairman of the Pematang Siantar branch of Partindo (Indonesia Party) when he was 17.
 In this position, Malik campaigned for the Dutch Colonial Government to grant independence to Indonesia.
 As a result of this, Malik was put in prison for disobeying the Colonial Government's ban on political assemblies.
 Once he was freed, Malik left Pematang Siantar for Jakarta.
 When he turned 20, Adam Malik, sought a career in journalism.
 Together with Soemanang, Sipahutar, Armin Pane, Abdul Hakim, and Pandu Kartawiguna, pioneered the establishment of the Antara news agency in 1937 based in JI.
 Pinangsia 38 Jakarta Kota.
 At the time, Adam Malik was then appointed to be the editor as well as the deputy director of Antara.
 Apart from working for Antara, Adam Malik also wrote a number of articles for several newspapers, including the Pelita Andalas newspaper and Partindo magazine.

-During the Japanese occupation of Indonesia, Adam Malik was a member of the Youth Movement Leadership in preparation for Indonesian Independence in Jakarta, and he actively fought against the Japanese Military.
-Adam Malik also played an important role in the events leading up to Indonesia's Declaration of Independence.
-On 16 August 1945 Malik and other pro-Independence youths kidnapped Nationalist movement leaders Sukarno and Mohammad Hatta.
-They took the two leaders to the town of Rengasdengklok and forced them to declare Indonesia's Independence to fill the vacuum left by the Japanese Occupational Forces which had surrendered.
-Sukarno and Hatta finally declared Indonesia's Independence, on 17 August 1945.
-The two were also elected as Indonesia's first President and Vice-President.
+During the Japanese occupation of Indonesia, Adam Malik was a member of the Youth Movement Leadership Council in preparation for Indonesian independence in Jakarta, and he actively fought against the Japanese military.
+Adam Malik also played an important role in the events leading up to Indonesia's declaration of independence.
+On 16 August 1945, Adam Malik and other pro-independence youths kidnapped nationalist movement leaders Sukarno and Mohammad Hatta.
+They took the two leaders to the town of Rengasdengklok and forced them to declare Indonesia's independence to fill the vacuum left by the Japanese Occupational Forces which had surrendered.
+Sukarno and Hatta finally declared Indonesia's independence on 17 August 1945.
+The two were also elected as Indonesia's first president and vice president.

 Following the recognition of Indonesian sovereignty, Adam Malik became more and more active in several organizational activities.
 He became one of the founding figures and members of the People's Party, founder of the Murba Party, and in 1956, he succeeded in serving as a member of the People's Representative Council which was born from the results of the 1955 general election.
 He would go on to serve as Minister for Trade from 1963 until 1964 before being appointed Minister for the Implementation of the Guided Economy in Sukarno's Cabinet.
 Adam Malik then took up the duties of a diplomat.
 In 1959, he was appointed ambassador to the Soviet Union and Poland.
 Adam Malik was then appointed as Chairman of the Delegation of the Republic of Indonesia for negotiations between Indonesia and the Netherlands regarding the West Irian region in Washington, D.C., United States.